ChristosMaglaras/Covid-19-Averse-Vaccine-Response-Prediction/README.md

 This system would alleviate some of the pressure from hospitals, freeing up resources so they can operate more effectively.
 The first way in which a system like this would help is as a first step screening method, filtering patients to at least notify their clinician of their risks.
 The second is that in avoiding the adverse reactions, the hospitals do not need to dedicate extra resources to the patient after the reaction.
 Aulthough we have here seventy thousand cases reporting adverse reactions, the US now has reached five million vaccinations of at least one dose, and three million full vaccinations, meaning that these adverse reactions are only 1.4% of all domestic vaccinations.
 This is not to say that the 1.4% are to be ignored, with the legal age of the vaccine being sixteen, that leaves two hundred thirty million people eligible for the vaccine in the us, 1.4% being three million.

 ## Model
-The model that achieved the best results was xgboost optimized using the Bayesian Optimization technique.
-This achieved significantly better results than both the standard random forests and the neural network which were not able to produce informative models.
+The model that achieved the best results was Random Forest optimized using the Bayesian Optimization technique.
+This achieved significantly better results than both the standard random forests and the xgboost which were not able to produce informative models.
 Aulthough there is some difficulty differentiating between hospital-bound and those who are not, that is between patients who all had some sort of averse reaction.
 A real wold test might be more precice as it has been trained on the more difficult task of seperating two groups who are very similar to one another.

 ## Contents
 ```